redactive-ai/openagentspec/examples/README.md

 # Examples

 Here is a collection of example agents.
+These are a work in progress as we iterate the spec itself, but hopefully help frame what is possible.

 * [Web Browser](web-browser.md): A simple Agent that is configured to browse the internet without authentication
 * [Meeting Scheduler](meeting-scheduler.md): An agent that schedules meetings between you and others